milan-lepik/crawler-google-places/README.md

 It works exactly as though you were searching Google Maps on your computer.
 It opens https://www.google.com/maps/ and relocates to the specified location, then writes the search to the input.
 Then it presses the next page button until it reaches the final page or `maxCrawledPlaces`.
 It enqueues all the places as separate pages and then scrapes them.
 If you are unsure about anything, just try this process in your browser - the scraper does exactly the same thing.

 ## Using country, state, county, city, and postal code parameters
-You can only use any combination of the geolocation parameters: `country`, `state`, `county`, `city` & `postalCode`.
+You can use any combination of the geolocation parameters: `country`, `state`, `county`, `city` & `postalCode`.
 The scraper uses [nominatim maps](https://nominatim.org/) to find a location polygon and then splits that into multiple searches that cover the whole area to ensure maximum scraped places.

 ### Automatic zooming
 The scraper automatically zooms the map to ensure maximum results are extracted.
 Higher `zoom` ensures more (less known) places are scraped but takes longer to traverse by the scraper.
 Logically, the smaller the area is, the higher zoom should be used.
 Currently, the default `zoom` values are: